New Developments in FeynCalc 9.0: New features in FeynCalc 9.0

 A general partial fractioning algorithm that is suitable for multi-loop integrals including its \textsc{Mathematica} implementation (\textsc{APart}\footnote{\url{https://github.com/F-Feng/APart}}) was presented in \cite{Feng2012a}.
 The author has also shown how his code can be used together with \textsc{FeynCalc} in order to decompose different loop integrals.
 For this the user is required to convert a loop integral in the \textsc{FeynCalc} notation (with denominator encoded in \texttt{FeynAmp\-Denominator}) to a somewhat different form and to specify all the scalar products that contain loop momenta and appear in this loop integral.
 After the decomposition the resulting integrals need to be converted back into \textsc{FeynCalc} notation.

 In \textsc{FeynCalc} 9.0 the algorithm from \cite{Feng2012a} was adopted and reimplemented to be the standard partial fractioning routine.
-As such, it is fully integrated with all other \textsc{FeynCalc} functions and objects and doesn't require any explicit conversion of the input or output.
+As such, it is fully integrated with all other \textsc{FeynCalc} functions and objects and does not require any explicit conversion of the input or output.

 The name of the corresponding function is \texttt{ApartFF} which stands for ``Apart Feng Feng'' and serves as an additional acknowledgement of the original author.
-One should also notice that while the original \textsc{APart} can be used for partial fractioning of quite general multivariate polynomials, the \textsc{FeynCalc} version is limited only to polynomials that appear in Feynman diagrams as propagators and scalar products.
+One should also notice that while the original \textsc{APart} can be used for partial fractioning of general multivariate polynomials, the \textsc{FeynCalc} version is limited only to polynomials that appear in Feynman diagrams as propagators and scalar products.
 Thus, it is much less general than \textsc{APart} but is also more convenient when used with \textsc{FeynCalc}.